 Thanks for reaching out.
-Please schedule your demo at (https://demolink.com/demos).
+Please schedule your demo here > (https://demolink.com/demos).

-[Company rep name] here from [company name].
+This is (Your Name) here from (Company Name).
 Thank you for reaching out.
-I wanted to see if I could help you answer any questions you may have about (Company Name).
+I wanted to see if I could help you understand how we can help with (insert value) and answer any questions you may have about us.

-Have you got 30 minutes for a quick meeting on Tuesday after 2, Thursday between 10 and 12, or any time Friday?
-We can talk through your goals, and I can show you how we can (value proposition)?
+Do you have 30 minutes for a quick meeting on Tuesday after 2:00 pm, Thursday between 10:00 am and 12:00 pm, or any time on Friday?
+We can talk through your goals, and I can show you how we can (value proposition).

 Looking forward to meeting you.”

-Some clients will try to brush you off by asking for documentation or a written presentation.
-Demos pack a more powerful punch.
-Deflect a brush-off with a template like this:
+Some clients might try to brush you off by asking for documentation or a written presentation.

 “Hi (Contact Name),

-Rather than spending hours reading through the documentation and trying out the software, we can spend 15-30 minutes doing a quick demo.
-I’ll invite (Colleague Name) who has a lot of experience with (Company Type) like yours and has achieved great results helping them implement (Solution A, B, C).
+Rather than spending hours trying to understand our product on your own, we can spend 15-30 minutes doing a quick demo.
+I’ll invite (Colleague Name) who has a lot of experience with (company type) like yours and has achieved great results helping them implement (X solution).

 I am looking forward to meeting you!